 - verify information about other businesses by checking our registers.

-If ASIC finds people or organisations have broken the law we have the power to ban or disqualify company directors, ban individuals from the financial services and credit industries and take civil or criminal action against companies or company officers.
+If people or entities contravene the law, ASIC has the power to take various enforcement action.
+For example, ASIC can ban or disqualify company directors, ban individuals from the financial services and credit industries, and take civil or criminal action against companies or company officers.
 Find out more about ASIC’s role.

-To start a small business, you will need to decide on the structure that best suits you; this could be a business name or a company.
+Before starting a small business, you will need to decide on the structure that best suits you.
+This could be a registered company or operating as a sole trader under a registered business name.
+Different business structures have different compliance and legal requirements.
+In deciding the best structure, you should consider getting professional business advice from a trusted adviser, including an accountant or lawyer.
 If you decide to register a company, you will also need to appoint company directors and officeholders and find out how to meet your legal requirements.

 Find out more about how to start a small business.

-Find out how you can manage business risks once your business is up and running, your rights and protections, and how to sort out any disputes with other businesses and recover bad debts.
+Once your business is up and running, it is important that you know how to manage business risks, understand your rights, take steps to protect your business, and know how to sort out any disputes with other businesses and recover bad debts.

 Find out how to protect your small business.

-If your business has stopped trading you should deregister your company and cancel your business name.
-This will mean you won’t have to pay annual fees or keep your details updated with ASIC.
+If your business has stopped trading, you should consider deregistering your company and cancelling your business name.
+This will mean you won’t have to pay annual fees or continue to comply with your legal requirements, such as keeping your personal and business details updated with ASIC.

 Find out more about Indigenous corporations.